 For me it was simple.
 I didn’t like the way it was looking – not the shape, the legginess or the fact that it had become unpractical to keep.
 So I cut off the top of the Pilea.

 When I did this the first time I was full of anxiety, not knowing what to expect and if my drastic cut was a death sentence.

 Spoiler alert: it is not a death sentence for a Pilea to be cut in two.
 In fact, you can get two new plants out of it.

 Here’s what happens when you cut the top of a Pilea:

 New growth will sprout underneath the cut, and it will give you a completely different-looking Pilea after a while.

 The top part you cut off can also be prompted to grow roots and become a new plant itself and will continue to grow upwards.
 Remove 90% of the foliage on the stem and place it in the water allowing it 2-3 weeks to root.
 After this, you can give it a pot with soil.

 Another option is to cut the main stem relatively far down and let offshoots (Pilea babies) grow up and steal the space.
-This is not a quick fix to a tall Pilea, but more a way to keep the original plant in a new form.
+This is not a quick fix for a tall Pilea, but more a way to keep the original plant in a new form.